Sisters Candace & Violet sidestep the antics of their mother and aunt at their uncle's funeral while trying to solve the mystery of his death.

 Opening my purse, I took out the statement and handed it to her.

 She studied it, smiled at me, and then said, “Been snoopin’, have you?”

 Violet had the grace to look embarrassed, whereas I dove right in.
 “I was looking for anything to tell me why my mother left town without her husband,” I said, “and why she didn’t come home when she found out he was dead.”

 Mamma’s smile remained but the light in her eyes changed.
-She reminded me of a chess player contemplating her next move.
+Now she made me think of a chess player contemplating her next move.

 “We called the company, Mamma.
 They don’t have a Vincent working there,” I told her.